AgentMC/Sao20/Translate/En/Part1.md

 She accidentally slid her hand and the blade brushed the belly of her thumb.
 When she put the sword away and looked at her fingertips, there was little pain, but a blood bead emerged from the shallow cut.

 Ronye lowered her left hand which lifted reflexively to produce a light element.
-She put the thumb against her lips and traced the cut with the tongue.
-Blood ceased immediately, but it will take some time for the wound to disappear. _But this shall be an admonition to myself who thought too much while handling the sword._
+She put the thumb against her lips and traced the cut with the tongue. _Blood ceased already, but it will take some time for the wound to disappear.
+But this shall be an admonition to myself who thought too much while handling the sword._

 She ended wiping the blade with oily leather, finished with a soft cloth to remove any tarnish and returned the sword to the sheath.